-Elena serves as the Communications Director for Faith in Place.
-Her passion for environmental justice grew from her time working in community public health in Latin American and the Middle East and from own her story as a daughter of a Cuban refugee.
-After growing up in Tennessee, Elena got her B.S. in Nutrition and Dietetics at the University of Tennessee, a Master of Arts from North Park Theological Seminary, and a Master of Public Health (MPH) in Environmental and Occupational Health from the George Washington University.
-Her MPH thesis research focused on how to build climate resilience among Latinx youth through climate communications.
+After growing up in Tennessee, Elena got their B.S. in Nutrition and Dietetics at the University of Tennessee, a Master of Arts from North Park Theological Seminary, and a Master of Public Health (MPH) in Environmental and Occupational Health from the George Washington University.
+Their MPH thesis research focused on how to build climate resilience among Latinx youth through climate communications.
 They also serve on American Public Health Association's Center for Climate, Health and Equity Advisory Board as well as the Environmental Health and the Health and Climate Change Committees.

 She grew up in suburban Detroit and holds a BA from Albion College and an MAT from Marygrove College.
 She taught in both public and private elementary schools in Illinois and Michigan for 10 years before leaving teaching to assist her husband in following his call to ministry and to raise her three young daughters.
 Christina loves to share her passion for green living and environmental justice with others because it reflects her love for creator and neighbor.